 Aging can be a challenging process as the toll of time begins to show up on your body.
-Luckily, we have tips to help take the secrecy out of looking good.
+Luckily, we have tips and a line of effective eye treatments to help take the secrecy out of looking good.

-Many people who want to look younger around the eye area struggle with selecting the right products.
-There is so much information (and misinformation) surrounding beneficial ingredients and even more products that claim to make eyes look younger, that it can be difficult to find the right product for you.
+Many people who want to look younger around the eye area struggle with selecting the right products to prevent wrinkles.
+There is so much information (and misinformation) surrounding beneficial anti-aging ingredients and even more products that claim to make eyes look younger, that it can be difficult to find the right product for you.
 To help you make an informed decision, we have compiled the top tips to help reduce the appearance of fine lines and wrinkles around the eye area.

-Young skin has a thick epidermis (outer layer) that keeps skin hydrated and contains higher levels of collagen and elastin for firmness and elasticity with even skin tone and texture.
-Unfortunately, due to intrinsic and extrinsic aging, fine lines and wrinkles, dark circles, crepey eyelids and puffiness develop over time to make the eye area look older.
+Young skin has a thick epidermis (outer layer) that keeps skin hydrated and contains higher levels of elastin and collagen for firmness and elasticity with even skin tone and texture.
+Unfortunately, due to intrinsic and extrinsic aging, fine lines and wrinkles, dark circles and eye bags, crepey eyelids and puffiness develop over time to make the eye area look older.

 Intrinsic aging or chronological aging is the natural aging process that is controlled by genetics and takes place over time.
 Extrinsic aging is the result of various controllable factors such as sun exposure, climate, pollution, smoking, diet and stress.
 Each type of aging impacts the formation of fine lines and wrinkles differently, but the result is the same – an increase in visible signs of aging.

-As we age, the levels of collagen and elastin, skin’s building blocks, begin to decrease.
+As we age, the levels of elastin and collagen, skin’s building blocks, begin to decrease.
 This leads to moisture loss and thinner skin.
-Skin cell turnover slows down and combined with a decrease in melanin production, the result is uneven, dull skin tone, clogged pores and reduced luminosity.
+The turnover of skin cells slows down and combined with a decrease in melanin production, the result is uneven, dull skin tone, clogged pores and reduced luminosity.
 Sweat and oil glands functionality slows resulting in decreased skin barrier function and skin’s ability to retain moisture which further thins the skin.
 When the skin barrier function is out of balance, fine lines and surface wrinkles start to form.

 The skin of the eye area is thinner and more delicate than the rest of the face and thus more susceptible to environmental damage.
 Other than beach products, most eye creams do not contain SPF, and face creams with SPF are not designed to address the needs of the eye area, so we suggest using both twice a day on clean skin.

-If you are in your 20’s or 30’s, prevention is the key!
-Integrating an eye cream and a face cream with SPF into your skincare routine will help reduce the formation of fine lines and crow’s feet.
+If you are in your 20’s or 30’s, preventing deep wrinkles key!
+Integrating an anti-aging eye cream and a face cream with SPF into your skincare routine will help reduce wrinkles, the formation of fine lines and crow’s feet.
 To maintain a balanced moisture barrier, we suggest using an eye cream with Hyaluronic Acid.

 ANTI-AGING PRODUCTS THAT WORK